 - Online Surveys (formerly Bristol Online Survey) is more appropriate for collecting more comprehensive research data.

-- You need internet access to create use Microsoft Forms.
+- You need internet access to create and use Microsoft Forms.

 - There is no mobile app available.
 You must use a mobile browser to create and view forms.